Data gathering for capital planning.

 Before you start to think about how you will capture this data, first determine what information you need to gather.
 To know which investments you need to make in your facilities, you need to understand:

-- The composition of your facility portfolio
+- The composition of your facility portfolio.

-- Existing physical condition of your facilities
+- Existing physical condition of your facilities.

-- The required remediation and associated costs
+- The required remediation and associated costs.

 If you have multiple buildings within your portfolio, take it one step beyond putting together a list of the facilities.
 Prioritize the buildings based on organizational mission, identifying those that are essential to operations and that should be managed as longer-term investments.
 Tying your facilities to the strategic mission of our organization can ensure that your investments are in line with broader organizational priorities.

 Using independent assessors (mechanical, electrical and architectural engineers) with qualifications to collect accurate, unbiased data results in the most objective information to fuel your facility capital planning process.
 A team of assessors will survey the buildings, systems and infrastructure assets in detail using consistent best practice methodologies.

 In addition, you can engage in a self-assessment to collect the data.
-To ensure accuracy, it’s important that you standardize self-assessment tools and establish a consistent, repeatable process for internal staff.
+To ensure accuracy, it is important that you standardize self-assessment tools and establish a consistent, repeatable process for internal staff.
 This option is often preferred by organizations to supplement the evaluation by independent assessors to ensure data accuracy and maintenance throughout the facility capital planning process.

-- Building profile, such as the size, age, construction type and location
+- Building profile, such as the size, age, construction type and location.

-- System renewals, including the HVAC, roof and exterior
+- System renewals, including the HVAC, roof and exterior.

-- Condition data, such as urgent issues and code violations
+- Condition data such as urgent issues and code violations.

-- Non-condition data focused on strategic and programmatic information that feeds risk and criticality factors
+- Non-condition data focused on strategic and programmatic information that feeds risk and criticality factors.